 Now that you know the difference, determine the type of beans you are using and choose your preferred roast level — Remember, the darker the roast, the stronger the bitterness.

-After you have selected your desired roast, start choosing the type of coffee grind.
+After you have selected your desired roast, start choosing the types of coffee grinds.
 Whether you’re looking for a smooth drip coffee or a rich cup of espresso for that extra kick, the size and texture of your grind play an important role.

 On the other hand, if you have a coarser grind, the extraction is typically slower due to the smaller surface area.
 Yet, it is still sufficient to give you a light cup of coffee.
 Like too fine of a coffee grind, grinds that are too coarse might produce a tasteless or weak coffee as water would move through the grinds too quickly.